26-07-2011 06:24 PM - edited 19-09-2012 02:20 PM

 Do I receive an unlocking code?

-No, a notification is sent to your phone and a resync with iTunes is required to complete the process.
+No, a notification is sent to your phone and a resync with iTunes is required to complete the process, which typically takes 7-10 days.
 When connecting to iTunes, please ensure that a non-Vodafone SIM is inserted into the iPhone.

 Does it work as soon as I'm told it's done or do I need to wait for Apple?